This page contains affiliate links. Please read our disclosure for more info.

 I wore my Allbirds sneakers almost every day for nearly two years before I felt they needed replacing.

-I replaced them with the Mizzles for winter, but I am likely to get a new pair of Wool Runners eventually as I love the light as air feel.
+I first replaced them with the Mizzles (which I still love for wet weather), and then bought a new pair of Wool Runners as I love the light as air feel.

-They held up well to this amount of use.
-The uppers looked a bit floppier, but this wasn’t noticeable when I was wearing them.
+My original runners held up well to two years of use.
+The uppers became floppier, but this wasn’t noticeable when I was wearing them.
 There was no sign of holes in the uppers or soles.

 The main issue I’ve had was the wearing away of the wool in the heel area of the insole.
 You can buy replacement insoles, which I’ve done twice and prolongs their life further.
 It really makes them lovely and cosy again.